Discover proven strategies to accelerate your ballroom dance learning and see faster results from your dance lessons.

 Let’s clear something up right now: Sleeping on your dance shoes won’t help.

 Now that that’s out of the way, let’s get down to business.
 Learning how to dance is a wonderful hobby full of benefits for both the body, mind, and soul.
 So, naturally, any dance student excited about improvement will want to speed up their progress.
-So let’s take a look at 7 ways to do it.
+Let’s take a look at 7 ways to do it.

-1. Back to Back lessons
+Strategy 1: Back to Back Lessons

 Turning a 45 minute lesson into a 90 minute lesson can be the difference between feeling a little awkward to having a major breakthrough.

-Think of this like a workout, every visit to the gym needs some ramp up time to get into “gym-mode”.
+Think of this like a workout.
+Every visit to the gym needs some ramp up time to get into “gym-mode”.
 This is usually followed by cardio, weight training, and then some kind of cool down activity.

 Your dance lessons work the same way.
-Once you get warmed up and moving, your dance teachers want to help you hit the stride of your lessons, the flow state, if you will.
+Once you get warmed up and moving, your Arthur Murray dance teachers want to help you hit the stride of your lessons, the flow state, if you will.
 The longer they can sustain that, the bigger the level of improvement.

-2. Accelerate Your Schedule
+Strategy 2: Accelerate Your Schedule

 Your dance lesson is on Thursday night, your next one is on Thursday night, and until you accelerate your schedule a bit, you may have a lot to remember on Thursday nights.